edualvarado/unity-footprints/README.md

 	* **Forces**: Displays force model from the kinematic animation in real-time.
 * **Forces**: Prints the values for weight, momentum forces and ground reaction forces per foot.
 Measured in [N].
 * **Deformation**: Prints the values for the feet positions, number of ray hits used to calculate the contact area, pressure per foot measured in [N/m²] and compressive displacement per foot measured in [mm].

+In order to reset the terrain, just select `Terrain` in the Hierarchy and use the `Set Height` brush in the `Terrain Component` in the Inspector.
+Then, set the `Height` value to 1 and paint the terrain to reset it (while the application is not playing).

+In the folder `Scenes`, you can find the scene `Terrain Deformation - Showcases`.
+This scene contains three types of grounds (snow, sand and mud), defined by different parametrization.
+When the character moves though these terrains, the system will switch automatically based on the material where the character is stepping in, changing the deformation appearance.

+*For more information about the values for each type of material, please refer to the paper.*

 <a name="Results"></a>
 ## Results